-- Confirm that new batteries of the correct type are inserted (115, 16). - Confirm that the batteries are inserted facing the correct way (115). - Confirm that the memory card/battery cover is fully closed (Q16). - Dirty battery terminals reduce battery performance.
-Try cleaning the terminals with a cotton swab and reinserting the batteries a few times.
+- Confirm that the battery is charged (119). - Confirm that the battery is inserted facing the correct way (\$\sum_20\$). - Confirm that the memory card/battery cover is fully closed (Q21). - Dirty battery terminals reduce battery performance.
+Try cleaning the terminals with a cotton swab and reinserting the battery a few times.

-Batteries are depleted quickly.
+The battery is depleted quickly.

-Battery performance decreases at low temperatures.
-Try warming the batteries a little by putting them in your pocket, for example, ensuring that the terminals do not touch any metal objects.
+- Battery performance decreases at low temperatures.
+Try warming the battery a little by putting it in your pocket, for example, with the terminal cover on. - If these measures do not help and the battery is still depleted soon after charging, it has reached the end of its life.
+Purchase a new battery.